Akron Field Sobriety Tests

-Seek Guidance from Our OVI Defense Attorneys in Akron
+Seek Guidance from Our OVI Defense Attorneys in Ohio

 Police officers throughout the state are tasked with performing field sobriety tests (FSTs) to determine whether a driver may be operating their vehicle under the influence of drugs or alcohol.
 Though these tests seem effective in theory, they are actually subjective and often unreliable.
 In fact, FSTs are administered not to prove that a driver is impaired but to help officers gather evidence against a suspected drunk driver.

 At DiCaudo, Pitchford & Yoder, our OVI defense lawyers in Akron represent individuals who have been arrested after completing FSTs.
 We also defend individuals who exercised their right to refuse a field sobriety test.
 You can count on our team to fight for you every step of the way.

 Discuss your situation with our trusted lawyers today.
 Call (330) 787-9841 to schedule a free consultation.

 Law enforcement officials and police officers in Ohio generally conduct one or more of three common field sobriety tests.
 These FSTs are intended to assess the degree of a driver’s impairment.
 The results of a field sobriety test can and will be used as evidence against you if the officer arrests you and you are charged with OVI.

 - Horizontal gaze nystagmus test: When administering this test, the officer will ask the suspect to follow the movement of a stimulus, usually a pen or the officer’s fingertip.
 The officer will observe the suspect’s eyes to check for involuntary jerking.

 - Walk and turn test: In this test, the suspect will be asked to walk heel-to-toe in a perfectly straight line, pivot, and do it again.